 FAST/TOOLS is Yokogawa’s SCADA software platform.
-Its client-server architecture is comprised of three main functional components: a SCADA server, a Web HMI client, and a Web HMI server.
+Its client-server architecture comprises three main functional components: a SCADA server, a Web HMI client, and a Web HMI server.
 The SCADA server is responsible for collecting, processing, and managing the logs it receives from the Web HMI clients.
-The Web HMI server displays events and other operational data it receives from Web HMI clients while also serving as the human-machine interface for displaying the logs that the SCADA server has processed.
+The Web HMI server displays events and other operational data from Web HMI clients while also serving as the human-machine interface for displaying the logs that the SCADA server has processed.

-FAST/TOOLS is comprised of several function-specific modules that include OPC server and client functionality as well as a history scheduler.
-The FAST/TOOLS software platform integrates readily with cloud computing and virtualization infrastructures.
-It is widely deployed in the oil and gas industry, as well as in large manufacturing plants worldwide.
+FAST/TOOLS comprises several function-specific modules that include OPC server and client functionality and a history scheduler.
+The FAST/TOOLS software platform integrates with cloud computing and virtualization infrastructures.
+It is widely deployed in the oil and gas industry and large manufacturing plants worldwide.

-NXLog Enterprise Edition is a lightweight, modular log collection tool, capable of taking on the most challenging cases log collection may pose.
-Owing to its rich set of features, it can read almost any log format and parse fields to produce structured data for further processing.
-For these reasons it is the perfect tool for monitoring and collecting FAST/TOOLS logs.
+NXLog Enterprise Edition is a lightweight, modular log collection tool capable of tackling the most challenging cases log collection may pose.
+Its rich features allow it to read almost any log format and parse fields to produce structured data for further processing.
+It is the perfect tool for monitoring and collecting FAST/TOOLS logs.

 - RDBMS data collection

 FAST/TOOLS provides an ODBC (open database connectivity) interface that collects data from the FAST/TOOLS data set services layer and sends it directly to an external ODBC compliant database.
-With FAST/TOOLS you are able to view table components and perform faster queries, obtaining much quicker insight into your plant operations.
-FAST/TOOLS also includes an embedded relational database management system (RDBMS) that allows you to execute more complex queries, and cross-reference FAST/TOOLS data with your own RDBMS environment.
+With FAST/TOOLS, you can view table components and perform faster queries, obtaining much quicker insight into your plant operations.
+FAST/TOOLS includes an embedded relational database management system (RDBMS) that allows you to execute more complex queries and cross-reference FAST/TOOLS data with your own RDBMS environment.

 - Collecting FAST/TOOLS logs from file

-FAST/TOOLS’s file-based logs include start logs, diagnostics logs, system monitor logs, and systems error logs.
+FAST/TOOLS' file-based logs include start logs, diagnostics logs, system monitor logs, and systems error logs.
 The processes that detect system errors send messages to the FAST/TOOLS unsolicited message handler (UMH), which manages all the necessary information present in these logs.
 This information includes the name of the process that detected the error, a timestamp, and an error code.
-You can view these application error logs in the messages.umh file of the FAST/TOOLS data directory.
-NXLog is capable of parsing these complex logs by making use of regular expressions.
+You can view these application error logs in the

 - FAST/TOOLS passive network monitoring